-As of this week, we are less than one year away from the final enforcement deadline of the REAL ID Act, October 1, 2020.
-This deadline has been a long time coming, but there is still a good amount of confusion surrounding the rules and enforcement of the REAL ID law.
+We are so close to the final enforcement of the REAL ID Act.
+This deadline has been postponed as the coronavirus outbreak has resulted in unexpected delays.
+While to new date will be announced "very soon," the REAL ID Act is a long time coming.
+However, there is still a good amount of confusion surrounding the rules and enforcement of the REAL ID law.

 As travel agents, it is imperative that you become an expert on these rules so that you are best able to educate your clients and ensure that they experience a smooth travel experience.
 So, here is a quick primer of everything you and your travelers need to know.